rabbitmq/omq/README.md

 ## omq

 `omq` is a messaging system client for testing purposes.
 It currently supports AMQP-1.0, STOMP and MQTT 3.1.
-It is developed mostly for RabbitMQ but might be useful for other broker as well (some tests against ActiveMQ were performed).
+It is developed mostly for RabbitMQ but might be useful for other brokers as well (some tests against ActiveMQ were performed).

-`omq` starts a group of publishers and a group of consumers, in both cases all publishers/consumers are identical, except for the target termins/queue/routing key, which may be slightly different.
+`omq` starts a group of publishers and a group of consumers, in both cases all publishers/consumers are identical, except for the target terminus/queue/routing key, which may be slightly different.
 The publishers can use a different protocol than the consumers.

 `omq` has subcommands for all protocol combinations.
 For example: